 We expect much more to come with Nordic APIs, so if you haven’t yet, follow us, and sign up to our newsletter for curated blog updates and future event announcements!
-Speakers: stay tuned for session videos to be released onto our YouTube channel.
+You can also view speaker session videos from this conference on our YouTube channel.

 Great talks, great attendees and a fantastic team @nordicapis … Many thanks for those extrordinary two days!
 See you soon I hope ;)

 — api_lifecycle (@api_lifecycle) October 27, 2016